Accidentally Running Gaming Monitors At 60 Hz For Weeks

 High-Hz is slowly becoming more mainstream thanks to new 120Hz iPads and early HFR standardization.
 Even now 144Hz being included in certain business monitors.
 More people than ever have access to high-Hz unbeknownst to their knowledge.
 You discover you have a “144 Hz” monitor model but…

 *Estimated Refresh Rate.
-Refresh Rate Detection is not always accurate in web browsers.
+Refresh Rate Detection is not accurate on all platforms, such as Apple (yet).

 Reports of people accidentally leaving 144 Hz monitors at 60 Hz because even its “plain 60 Hz” is amazingly clearer than the old monitor because of fast pixel response.
 But did you know that it can get even better?

 10 Steps To Switch Refresh Rates Under Windows 10